Updated Sept. 8, 2023. Originally posted Feb. 16, 2023.

 For nearly four years, prosecutors in Riverside County knowingly kept Mr. Parker incarcerated even when the evidence indicated someone else was to blame.
 Supervisory prosecutors insisted on prosecuting Mr. Parker, a Black, developmentally delayed man, even as trial lawyers assigned to the case saw Mr. Parker’s innocence and recommended dismissing the charges.
 When the Riverside District Attorney’s office received a recorded call of Mr. Parker’s prior roommate confessing to the murder with which Mr. Parker was charged, it still did not dismiss the charges against Mr. Parker for another six months and unlawfully withheld the confession from Mr. Parker’s defense counsel.

-Working with Law Enforcement Action Partnership (LEAP), Bienert Katzman Littrell Williams LLP filed an amicus brief to the Ninth Circuit on behalf of Mr. Parker.
-In its amicus brief, BKLW argued that it is imperative that the Ninth Circuit allow meritorious civil rights claims of wrongful incarceration resulting from the withholding of exculpatory evidence by prosecutors to go forward under 42 U.S.C § 1983.
+On behalf of its client Law Enforcement Action Partnership (LEAP), Bienert Katzman Littrell Williams LLP Partner Whitney Z. Bernstein and the team filed an amicus brief with the Ninth Circuit, arguing that it is imperative that the Ninth Circuit allow meritorious civil rights claims of wrongful incarceration resulting from the withholding of exculpatory evidence by prosecutors to go forward under 42 U.S.C § 1983.

 “One of the core components of Mr. Parker’s situation is that it highlights a systemic issue within our justice system," said Lt.
 Diane Goldstein (Ret.), Executive Director of LEAP.
 "We need to continually work toward weeding out bad actors in justice.
 Now, more than ever, it is imperative that people who have knowledge of any miscarriage of justice come forward; we are all safer when the system holds those negative influences accountable.”